 For details on the interviewing and selection process, please contact the Associate Director of Human Resources.
 This process includes screening of applicants, interviews, positive reference checks, successfully completed background screens and physical capacity testing where required.

-- Interviewing.
-The hiring manager and the Associate Director of Human Resources will discuss procedures for interviewing qualified applicants.
-Applicants selected for on campus interviews must meet with the Associate Director of Human Resources.
+- Screening and Interviewing: The hiring manager and the Talent Acquisition Specialist will discuss procedures for screening and interviewing qualified applicants that fit best with the open position.
+It is required that every candidate have the same experience for each stage of the interview process, including the same set of interview questions.
 With regard to travel expenses for visiting candidates, the hiring manger and candidate are expected to obtain the most cost effective arrangements when traveling.
 Please contact the Finance Department for guidelines and reimbursement.
-If a candidate cancels an interview after travel arrangements are made, the candidate will be responsible for his/her non-refundable travel expenses incurred.
+If a candidate cancels an interview after travel arrangements are made, the candidate will be responsible for their non-refundable travel expenses incurred.

-- Employment References.
-Reference checks should be limited to the top candidate(s) and be conducted only after interviews are completed.
+- Employment References: Reference checks should be limited to the top candidate(s) and be conducted only after interviews are completed.
 References may be checked after confirming permission from the candidate via the employment application, to contact those references.
-Many employers may require written authorization from candidates before releasing information, or may provide only standard verification of job title and dates employed.
+Rhodes requires at least two (2) favorable employment references on file for all new employees.

 - Physical Capacity Testing.
 Post Offer/Pre-Employment test is utilized to create a safer working environment for employees in designated jobs.
 Recognizing that every job and every employee are different, the tests are utilized to determine whether or not the employee can adequately and safely perform job duties.
 These tests must be successfully completed before the employee can begin their new position.